 Why I Teach So Many History Writing Lessons

-I think new homeschoolers are often astounded at how much history I put into my children’s home school curriculum.
+I think new homeschoolers are often astounded at how many history writing lessons I put into my children’s home school curriculum.
 Mistakenly they assume I must be skimping on other important subjects in order to teach history because the primary school the NSW Syllabus suggests 6-10% of your time should be spent on history.
 This equates to 1 to 2.5 hours per week.
 However since I use a literature based homeschooling history curriculum I can also use much of this suggested curriculum for teaching English as well.

 “Why teach history like this?
 Isn’t history only a minor part of the curriculum?” they wonder.

 Although what they don’t realise is that I’m really using historical content for teaching much of my English curriculum, some geography and occasionally science.
 Over the years I have found this has many benefits.

 As I begin planning my year I start by deciding what period of history I will study.

 I basically work through a four phase history cycle:

 - Ancient History and the Bible